Keep Your Business Stakeholders Updated While You Save the Day

 Meanwhile, passengers are stranded and taking their anger out on customer service agents and sharing their frustrations on social media.
 The customer service agents have no idea what’s going on, but are doing their best to provide updates and keep everyone calm—despite having no access to any more information than the passengers do.

 In short, we’ve noticed that many of our customers have mastered the technical aspect of incident response.
-However, the corresponding business response, such as keeping internal stakeholders like customer service agents, flight crews, and baggage service agents informed, is haphazard or non-existent, potentially exacerbating the negative impacts of the incident and causing severe damage to an organization’s brand and reputation.
+However, the corresponding business response, such as keeping internal stakeholders like customer service agents, flights crews, and baggage service agents informed, is haphazard or non-existent, potentially exacerbating the negative impacts of the incident and causing severe damage to an organization’s brand and reputation.

 That’s why we created the PagerDuty Solution for Business Response.